Trawlr/App/README.md

-# App
+# Coming soon
-A real time data collection and intelligence platform for Telegram.
+Trawlr is a real time data collection and intelligence platform for Telegram.